 It’s important to understand the instructions and fill out the PPP loan forgiveness application.
 This application needs to be submitted to the PPP lender you are working with.

-Here’s a high-level summary of some of the key changes to the PPP Loan forgiveness rules from June 5th:
+Below is a high-level summary of some of the PPP Loan forgiveness rules:

 - Extended loan repayment period from 2 years to 5 years.
 This maintains an interest rate of 1%